 New flooring has been installed so it is now possible to visualise how the locomotive will be rebuilt.

-The horn guides were redrilled on 22nd January, new special bolts are currently on order.
+The horn guides were redrilled on 22nd January, new special bolts have now been fitted.

 So, what’s next?

 The next part of the boiler to need renewal, also requiring fundraising, will be the replacement outer firebox and the new outer wrapper plus various other parts.